-To support the gathering of the stories a number of online conversations, local workshops and interviews with local repairers were also created.
-With our workshops focus on creating “Repair Declarations” that is, a set of intentions that can act as a means towards collectively reimagining how we can move towards more restorative futures.
+The projects core activities took place across 2021 and Spring 2022 and to support the gathering of the stories a number of online conversations, local workshops and interviews with local repairers.
+We developed our first online archive and story gathering system, which allowed people to upload a picture of what they had repaired and tag it with details, such as how they repaired it, whether they did it themselves or they hired a professional, how much the repair cost and what their motivations were for repairing it.
+Through our workshop programme we also piloted our approach to co-creating local “Repair Declarations” that is, a set of intentions that can act as a means towards collectively reimagining how we can move towards more restorative futures.

 Partners: TALES OF CARE & REPAIR was led by REPAIR ACTS at the University of the West of England (School of Art and Design and Digital Cultures Research Centre/DCRC) in collaboration with Toxics Link, India and Gambiologia, Brazil.

 Funders: The project was supported by the British Council’s Creative Commissions programme – a series of creative commissions exploring climate change through art, science and digital technology. #CreativeCommissions #TheClimateConnection #COP26 #TogetherForOurPlanet @britishcouncil #repairacts

 Lead: Teresa Dillon, Professor of City Futures, University of the West of England.
 Collaborators: Ravi Agarwal, Toxics Links Founder/Director, Fred Paulino, catalyst of Gambiologia

 Repair Acts Team: Dawn Giles (producer), Digital Cultures Research Centre (DCRC): Nick Triggs (DCRC Research Manager), Sarah Barnes (DCRC admin)